ehu9480/delibs-webserver/README.md

 - When a new member joins, they are assigned about 30% of the total candidates, with a minimum of 1 candidate
 - When the admin resets and redistributes by setting the total number of auditionees, each candidate is assigned to 50% of the users currently logged in (rounded up)
 - Members compare candidates in a binary search–style process, choosing which one ranks higher until all their assigned candidates are placed
-- All number 1's are displayed together
-- All number 2's are displayed together
-- etc.
 - Progress is tracked in real time: comparisons completed vs. total comparisons
 - Final rankings are aggregated across users by averaging candidate positions